How Do Alexa Occupancy Routines Work?

 Occupancy Routines work when an Echo device detects that someone is nearby.
 For example, when you enter a room, an Occupancy Routine can turn on flash briefing, music, smart home lights, and more to save you time.

 You can also set a Routine to start when nobody is present.
-If the device gets no signals for about 30 minutes, Alexa can turn off the lights or stop music playback.
+If the device gets no signals for about 30 minutes with ultrasound motion detection or about 7 minutes with Computer Vision, Alexa can turn off the lights or stop music playback.

-Echo device speakers and microphones detect movement nearby with ultrasound motion detection.
-Echo Show devices also use computer vision from the device camera to detect people in the area.
+Certain Echo devices can detect movement nearby with ultrasound motion detection.
+Echo Show devices with cameras may also use computer vision from the device camera to detect people in the area.
 Turn on home monitoring on your Echo Show for computer vision detection.
+The following devices can use computer vision or ultrasonic motion detection: